-Gout is an inflammatory joint disease where disease where meat is broken down into purines and uric acid, which is deposited as crystal deposits in and around joints.
-When meat and alcohol are consumed together, it makes gout worse.
-In the middle ages gout was a disease of the affluent and royalty was afflicted by gout.
+Gout is an inflammatory joint disease where meat breaks down into purines and uric acid, which causes crystal deposits in and around joints.
+When a person consumes meat and alcohol together, it makes gout worse.
+In the middle ages gout was a disease of the affluent and royalty came down with gout.

-Gout is actually only one of the manifestations of a faulty uric acid metabolism.
+Gout is only one of the manifestations of a faulty uric acid metabolism.
 Kidney stones are another manifestation.
-Apart from uric acid crystal disease there are other crystal-induced diseases such as pseudogout, which is produced by precipitation of another crystalized salt, calcium pyrophosphate dihydrate (CPPD).
+Apart from uric acid crystal disease there are other forms of crystal-induced diseases such as pseudogout.
+The precipitation of another crystallized salt, calcium pyrophosphate dihydrate (CPPD), causes this.
 The other name for pseudogout therefore is CPPD crystal deposit disease.
-These crystal deposits cause an inflammatory arthritis that leads to scarring and a lack of range of motion, if it is not detected early and treated.
+These crystal deposits cause an inflammatory arthritis that leads to scarring and a lack of range of motion, if the physician does not detect it early and treats it.

-Not everybody can handle uric acid in their system as well as the person next door.
+Not everybody can handle uric acid in their system as well as another person.
 Uric acid is one of the breakdown products of meat.
 We are all born with slightly different enzyme patterns.
 However, the person that cannot break down purines as well will end up with too much uric acid in the system until it reaches a critical point of solubility where it precipitates as uric acid crystals.

 1. The Merck Manual, 7th edition, by M. H. Beers et al., Whitehouse Station, N.J., 1999.
 Chapter 55.

 2. ABC of rheumatology, second edition, edited by Michael L. Snaith , M.D., BMJ Books, 1999.

 3. Goldman: Cecil Textbook of Medicine, 21st ed.(©2000)W.B.Saunders